KXnarendra/jenkins_test/README.md

 # jenkins_test
-test to run in jenkins
+test to run in jenkins commit